 A birthing techniques class can help you to emotionally and mentally prepare for labor and learn great labor positions, but a good prenatal exercise class prepares your body for the birth of your little.
 Targeted exercises designed with the expecting mother in mind can release tension, open the pelvis, increase blood flow, and strengthen the body for the tough job of labor.
 Expecting and Empowered is a great prenatal workout program designed by a chiropractor and nurse with the whole body in mind (since it all works together).

 I’ve met expecting parents who were adamant about not breastfeeding once the baby arrived, not because of trauma but because they didn’t want to lose that part of their sexuality.
 But once the baby arrived, they breastfed!
 Whether you aren’t sure if you want to breastfeed, are afraid you can’t, or are determined that it’s something you’ll do once baby arrives, it’s important to take a class to know what to expect.
 Your body will produce milk whether you breastfeed or not and you will want to know what your body is going through, why, and how the hormones related to all of this is affecting your whole self.
 Most hospitals offer a sort of Breastfeeding 101 class and some birth doulas include this in their client education, but I recommend taking another class by a stand-alone professional who is not affiliated with a specific hospital because they can get into more detail about things and tend to have more up-to-date info that the Lactation Consultants at a hospital might not be able to teach due to policies.
 I’ve been to several hospital-led classes but learned so much more after becoming a Lactation Educator.
+International Board Certified Lactation Consultants (IBCLC) also recommend meeting with expecting parents before they give birth so they can discuss the best options for their unique breast type.
+Learn more about this from The 12 Days of Breastfeeding Summit Recordings — there’s 16 speakers, over 6 hours of recordings, a recipe book, a sleep guide, and so much more included.

 A basic baby care class can be extremely helpful for first-time parents.
 In this class, you learn how to swaddle, communicate with your baby, general feeding information, and more.
 Doulas typically cover some of this with you after birth, too.